givemepower8/Phaser3Practices/docs/COC.md

 Prefer defensive structures.

-At TH8, hog rider is a very strong attacker in war.
+At TH8, level 4 hog rider is a very strong attacker in war.

 Strength: Jump over walls.